CRIMINAL RECORD EXPUNCTIONS

 Though there is a system in place that may allow you to seal or destroy your criminal records in Texas, the matter is not simple.
 For one, state laws that govern expunctions and orders of non-disclosure are constantly changing.
 This means that even though your record may be eligible for an order of non-disclosure, this may not always be the case.

-For those in Denton and Cooke Counties, the most advisable action to take is to contact an attorney from Hill & Hill Criminal Defense Attorneys to learn your options.
+For those in Denton and Cooke Counties, the most advisable action to take is to contact an attorney from The Law Office of Brent Hill – Criminal Defense Attorneys to learn your options.